Transition of latitudinal differential rotation as a possible cause of weakened magnetic braking of solar-type stars: Discussion

 On the other hand, we have set $\mathrm{Ro_{crit}}$ and $\mathrm{Ro_{tran}}$ to the fixed values for simplicity.
 While these values are chosen to explain the current observational properties as discussed in Section \ref{subsec:DR_model}, they may have to be modified when the observations are updated in future.
 However, it is supposed that the effect of a change in Ro$_{\rm crit}$ appears only in the early phase and the subsequent evolution is not significantly affected, which is similar to the dependence on the initial rotation shown in Fig. \ref{fig:SDE_init}.
 In contrast, a change in Ro$_{\rm tran}$ may substantially modify the evolution of $\Omega$, in combination with the parameters of equator-fast and pole-fast DR, $\alpha_{\rm ef}$ and $\alpha_{\rm pf}$.
 While we surveyed the evolutionary tracks with a range of $\alpha_{\rm ef}$, we fixed $\alpha_\mathrm{pf} = -3 \Delta \Omega_\mathrm{core,\odot} / \Omega_\mathrm{core,\odot}$, referring to the simulation data by \citet{Brun2022ApJ}.
 Here, we should note that it is not obvious whether a negative $\alpha_{\rm pf}$ is actually realised because stars with pole-fast DR have not been detected so far.
 However, although the precise determination of $\alpha_\mathrm{pf}$ is required to pin down the detailed late-phase evolutionary tracks in the $t-\Omega$ diagrams (Figures \ref{fig:SDE_1p0M}, \ref{fig:SDE_0p9M}, \& \ref{fig:SDE_1p1M}), we would like to emphasise that the trend of the weakened magnetic braking is generally maintained, provided that $\alpha_{\rm pf} \ll \alpha_{\rm ef}$, even when $\alpha_{\rm pf}\gtrsim 0$.

 Our treatment of the wind torque is also a simplified one (Section \ref{subsec:Wind_model}).
 The parameter $q$, which determines the characteristic co-latitude of magnetic braking (Figure \ref{fig:q_thetaeff}), was assumed to be independent of time.
-In principle, $q$ should be calculated from the detailed structure of magnetised stellar winds \citep[e.g.][]{Ireland2022ApJ}.
+In principle, $q$ should be calculated from the detailed structure of magnetised stellar winds \citep[e.g.][]{Ireland2022ApJ,FinleyBrun2023arXiv}.
 Hence, in general, $q$ is supposed to vary with time as the stellar magnetic configuration changes with stellar evolution.
+Since a decrease in $q$ also reduces the wind torque, this should be investigated in future studies.
 We also assumed the simple power-law dependence on stellar mass and radius with the same indices of $u$ and $v$ as in \citet[][]{Matt2015ApJ} (equation \ref{eq:def_X1}).
 While these indices are calibrated via the stellar observations in comparison to their model without LDR, they may have to be modified when the effect of LDR is considered.